danisteffen/finalprojectBuildingAI/README.md

 created by Reaktor Innovations and University of Helsinki.
 Copy the template, paste it to your GitHub README and edit! -->

-# Project Title

-Living on a Prayer - Optimizing Budget for SNAP (Food Stamp) and Food Pantry Clients
+# Living on a Prayer - Optimizing Budget for SNAP (Food Stamp) and Food Pantry Clients

 ## Summary